A specific annual health check is available for Aboriginal and Torres Strait Islander people. A good health check:

 - clinical progress checks.

-Patients must have completed a 715 to be eligible to claim 10987 follow up items.
+Patients must have completed a health check to be eligible to claim 10987 follow up items.

 Patients may also be eligible for lower price or free prescription medicines.
 Closing the Gap PBS Co-payment information is available on the PBS website or through the enquiry line on 1800 222 032.